Honors & Awards

 Helferich joined the Nebraska swimming and diving program after being part of a relay team that broke four Local Swim Committee records in 2015.
 While competing for City of Midland Aquatics, Helferich was a Futures and NCSA qualifier.
 She also placed at the NASA Junior National Championships.
 Helferich was a top-24 finalist at the 2014 Southern Zone Sectional Championships in the 200-yard freestyle and a top-16 finalist in the 200-yard backstroke.
 Helferich was named a Scholastic All-American for three years and graduated as the valedictorian at Odessa High School.

 The daughter of Beverly and Mark Helferich, Lindsay was born Dec.
 4, 1996, in Odessa, Texas.
 She has an older sister, Ashley.
 Lindsay is majoring in civil engineering at Nebraska.
-She is a two-time Big Ten Distinguished Scholar and academic All-Big Ten selection.
-A two-time honorable-mention CSCAA Scholar All-American, Helferich is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
-She earned a prestigious Nebraska Student-Athlete HERO Leadership Award in 2016, and is a three-time member of the Tom Osborne Citizenship Team (2016, 2017, 2018).
+She is a two-time Big Ten Distinguished Scholar and a three-time academic All-Big Ten selection.
+A two-time honorable-mention CSCAA Scholar All-American, Helferich is a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+She earned a prestigious Nebraska Student-Athlete HERO Leadership Award in 2016, and is a four-time member of the Tom Osborne Citizenship Team (2016, 2017, 2018, 2019).
 She chose Nebraska over Illinois.